Support Healthy Memory Through Healthy Living

 Are you finding yourself forgetting where you have put your keys, or conversations that you may have had with a friend the day before?
 It is normal to forget the odd thing here and there, in these busy times in which we live but an increasing frequency of this may be a sign that your memory could be in need of support.
 Whether it is your own memory that may be failing, or that of a family member, a little knowledge can go a long way in addressing this in the best way possible.

 Cases of dementia and Alzheimers are becoming increasingly common and may have quite an impact on the sufferers quality of life, as well the stress felt by the surrounding family members.
 Introducing a few key measures into your daily life as well as taking the appropriate supplements can be very valuable in supporting a healthy memory both today and in the years to come.

-But according to the results of a new study, seniors might be able to safeguard their memories by getting healthier.
+According to the results of a new study, seniors might be able to safeguard their memories by adopting a healthier lifestyle.